breutje/ixion/README.txt

 - bit 7 determines if there is an operand.
 - only 2 addressing modes: direct/immediate and relative.
 - only 2 condition flags (zero and carry).
-- register - memory architecture with memory - stack extension
+- register - memory architecture
 - Conditional JUMP, unconditional CALL
-- no R ￩ R transfers (exchange) execept for SP
+- no R ￩ R transfers (exchange) execept for SP and PC
 - big endian (first operand byte followig instruction is msb)
 - s̶o̶m̶e̶ all code needs modernizing ;-)
 - macro's directly encode the opcode (cpuz8 used union/struct/bitfield)